xxxdtrevor214/PayPal-Java-SDK/README.md

 			Payment.get(accessToken, paymentID);

-	 * If it is non-static, invoke it using resource object as like
+	 * If it is non-static, invoke it using resource object as like below.
+The API call takes a APIContext object in the place of AccessToken, APIContext object encapsulates Access Token and Request ID (used for idempotency).

+			APIContext apiContext = new APIContext(accessToken);
+					     (OR)
+			APIContext apiContext = new APIContext(accessToken, requestId);
 			Payment payment = new Payment();
 			payment.setIntent("sale");
 			...
 			...
 			...
-			payment.create(accessToken);
+			payment.create(apiContext);

 SDK Configuration: